Recommended Countries for Getting a Second Passport through Investment

 This applies to both same-sex partners and unmarried partners.
 Montenegro is currently a candidate country for the European Union, which may bring additional benefits in the future.

-To get a passport by investment in Montenegro, you need to donate EUR100,000 to aid poor communities.
+While it ran, the program asked for a EUR100,000 donation to support poorer communities.
 You also need to make an investment in real estate, but the amount varies by the area.

 If it’s in an under-developed area, you can invest only EUR250,000 in real estate.
 In more developed areas, they require a real estate investment of at least EUR450,000.